StudioEtrange/docker-sickbeard/README.md

 # docker sickbeard by StudioEtrange

-* Run sickbeard in a debian docker container
+* Run sickbeard inside a docker container built upon debian
 * Based on sickbeard github source code
 * Choice of sickbeard version
 * Use supervisor to manage sickbeard process